puppetlabs-toy-chest/puppet-module-tool/README.markdown

 Puppet Module Tool
 ==================

-The Puppet Module Tool, `pmt`, helps you author, publish, and manage Puppet modules.
+The Puppet Module Tool, `puppet-module`, creates, installs and searches for modules on the Puppet Forge at http://forge.puppetlabs.com

 Dependencies
 ------------

-To run `pmt`, you must have the following installed:
+To run `puppet-module`, you must have the following installed:

 * Ruby 1.8.x: http://www.ruby-lang.org/en/downloads/
 * RubyGems 1.3.x: http://rubygems.org/pages/download/